AdobeDocs/target.de-DE/help/administrating-target/environments.md

 So legen Sie die Standardumgebung für die Berichterstellung fest:

-1. Klicken Sie in der Liste [!UICONTROL Umgebung] auf das Symbol Stern
+1. From the [!UICONTROL Environments] list, click the Star icon

 >[!NOTE]
 >